PrasadKshirsagar/Fake-news-Detection-using-ML-DL-Technique/README.md

 About Models :

-We applied 5 Deep Learning models and 4 Machine Learning models on the above data.
+We applied 4 Deep Learning models and 4 Machine Learning models on the above data.
 Saved models and their codes are in the models folder.
 These models are as follows :

 1) Text CNN
 2) Text RNN
 3) Text RCNN
-4) Hierarchical Attention Network
-5) Seq2Seq Model
+4) Seq2Seq Model
-6) Decision Tree
+5) Decision Tree
-7) Random Forest
+6) Random Forest
-8) Support Vector Machine
+7) Support Vector Machine
-9) Naive Bayes
+8) Naive Bayes